-After connecting the power supply, antenna, lock output and any auxiliary devices as shown in this manual and before powering up, a SIM card must be installed (the SIM must already be registered with the network provider).
-The SIM holder can be found on the back of the module above the SMA antenna connection.
-A SIM card from most network providers can be used (remember a network 3 SIM will only work with the 3G version of the VR4KGSM module).
-Follow the steps below to insert the SIM card:
+After installing the power supply, antenna, lock output and any auxiliary devices as shown in this manual and before powering up, a SIM card must be installed (the SIM must already be registered with the network provider).
+The SIM holder can be found on the back of the module below the antenna connections.
+A nano SIM card from most network providers can be used, remember the 4G GSM module will work with a 2G, 3G and a 4G SIM and will also work with the 3 network.
+Follow the steps below to insert the SIM card.

-FITTING THE SIM
+FITTING AND REMOVING THE SIM